 Define Custom Zones

-• Using the Advanced Estimation dialog, select Define Custom Zones from the left-hand menu system.
+• Using the Advanced Estimation wizard, select Define Custom Zones from the left-hand menu system.
 This panel requires that at least one zone has been defined for your estimation scenario.

 This panel is used to define custom zones for soft boundary analysis.
 Zone combinations selected in the Select zones table are generated based on the unique attribute value (or combinations of values) found in the selected Zone 1 and Zone 2 fields on the Select Samples panel.